 São Paulo is cheaper than you’re probably expecting, but more expensive than it should be, at least for some things.
 As a general rule, most travelers can get by on less than 100 USD per day—sometimes much less, depending on the exchange rate of the Brazilian real as compared to the USD or EUR.

 Globally, São Paulo is famous as being the “New York of Brazil”—and infamous, unfortunately, for its reputation as being dangerous.
 Within Brazil, people know São Paulo as the country’s capital of culture, and admire the cosmopolitanism of the Paulistas who call the city home.

 The Bottom Line

-No matter how long you plan to spend in Brazil, I recommend including at least 3 days in São Paulo someone in your itinerary.
+No matter how long you plan to spend in Brazil, I recommend including at least 3 days in São Paulo somewhere in your itinerary.
 Brazil’s largest city packs an oversized punch, and not just because you’re probably expecting so little from it.
-This is true whether you find yourself more drawn to the world-leading fine arts scene, some of the Western hemisphere’s most impressive gastronomy or simply the massive scale of the skyline.
+This is true whether you find yourself more drawn to the world-leading fine arts scene during your São Paulo itinerary, to some of the Western hemisphere’s most impressive gastronomy or simply to the massive scale of the skyline.
 At a bare minimum, the gritty urbanism of São Paulo provides a stark contrasts with the glamorous beach like you enjoy in the Copacabana or Ipanema districts of Rio de Janeiro.
-In a country that covers as much of the planet as Brazil, why not enjoy the best of both world?
+In a country that covers as much of the planet as Brazil, why not enjoy the best of both worlds?